 It’s 5:30PM, the kids are hungry and I’m starting to feel like a contestant on Food Network’s Chopped.
-I need to make a dinner for five out of whatever I can find in my refrigerator and pantry stat.
+I need to make a healthy meal for five out of whatever I can find in my refrigerator and pantry ASAP.
 I haven’t been to the supermarket in nearly a week and all I have is pork tenderloin, some carrots, Israeli couscous, a couple of onions, plus whatever spices and staples I normally have on hand.

 My favorite of the sites is SuperCook because I can store the staples I keep in my kitchen—butter, salt, tomato paste etc. – so I don’t need to re-enter them every time, which saves me time.
 And if I happen to be out of tomato paste, I simply delete it from my pantry for that day’s search.
 There’s also an “Exclusions” list.
 I can select individual ingredients or whole categories, like all gluten, all nuts or all meat.

 SuperCook’s recipes come from professional chefs, so I find the quality tends to be the best.
-But SuperCook.com isn’t perfect.
-For instance, I got pork chop, sausage and pork roast recipes mixed in with the pork loin recipes.
-But there are plenty of recipes to choose from, and I quickly narrowed by choices to the Pork Tenderloin with Mustard Sauce from marthastewart.com and Roasted Pork Loin with Rosemary and Garlic on recipezaar.com.
-If an ingredient isn’t in my pantry, it will appear in a list below the recipe name so there won’t be any surprises.
+There are plenty of recipes to choose from, and you can quickly narrowed by choices by clicking on an ingredient in your pantry.
+If an ingredient isn’t in my pantry, and "i" icon will appear.
+Click on the icon will pull up a list of missing ingredients so there won’t be any surprises.

 Two other great recipe sites that let you store your pantry online are RecipeMatcher.com and RecipeKey.com.
 You won’t find recipes there from well-known pros though.
 They’re set up to let you store your own recipes and search recipes from other home cooks.

-For pro recipes without the pantry option, I turn to Yummly for its unmatched ability to deliver recipes that meet my exact needs.
-In addition to including and excluding ingredients (including allergens), you can sort by diet (vegan, pescetarian, ovo vegetarian), Nutritional value (fat, calories, cholesterol, carbs), prep time, cost, taste (movable sliders for salty, savory, sour, bitter, sweet), type of cuisine and sources (Epicurious, Food Network, Martha Stewart).
+For recipes without the pantry option, I turn to Yummly for its unmatched ability to deliver recipes that meet my exact needs.
+In addition to including and excluding ingredients (including allergens), you can sort by diet (vegan, pescetarian, ovo vegetarian), Nutritional value (fat, calories, cholesterol, carbs), prep time, cost, taste (movable sliders for salty, savory, sour, bitter, sweet), type of cuisine and techniques.

 So what ended up on our plates for dinner?
-A slight variation on Martha Stewart’s Pork Tenderloin with Mustard Sauce, some carrots with butter and dill and Israeli couscous with a little butter, onion and chicken stock.
+A slight variation on Martha Stewart’s Pork Tenderloin with Honeyed Butter, some carrots with butter and dill and Israeli couscous with a little butter, onion and chicken stock.
 Not bad for a Wednesday night.